AdobeDocs/experience-manager-65.en/help/forms/developing/compressing-decompressing-custom-dsc.md

 ![Zip Document](assets/zip-doc.jpg)

-The following workflow orchestration shows how to decompress the given ZIP file, compress them back to another ZIP file, and returns output (see Figure below).
+The following workflow orchestration shows how to decompress the given ZIP file, compress it back to another ZIP file, and return output (see Figure below).

 ![Unzip Zip workflow](assets/unzip-zip-process.jpg)